-Condition: The hamstrings are a group of muscles in the back of the thigh that help the knee flex and the hip extend.
+Condition: The hamstrings are a group of three muscles in the back of the thigh that help the knee flex and the hip extend.
 A proximal or mid-hamstring strain or tendon tear occurs when a patient injures one of these muscles.

 Other Resources for Patients and Families: Athletes should talk to their coaches about the injury and returning to the sport, particularly since re-injury is common.
 The American College of Sports Medicine offers a brochure for patients and families, “Sprains, Strains and Tears” that may be helpful.